 - the Venue shall reimburse the Supplier on written demand for any costs or losses sustained or incurred by the Supplier arising directly or indirectly from the Venue Default.

-5. COMMISSION AND PAYMENT
+5. TRANSACTION FEE AND PAYMENT

 6. INTELLECTUAL PROPERTY RIGHTS